dfin-ai/dfinsell-payment-gateway/README.md

 ### Version 1.0.12

+- **Blank screen issue:**
+  Fixed an issue where a blank screen appeared when placing an order from the order history page.

+- **Special Character Validation Fix**:
+  Improved validation for special characters in specific checkout fields to prevent incorrect form submissions.

+### Version 1.0.11

 - **Unique Payment Token Handling:**
   Implemented unique payment token support for orders to prevent duplicate payment processing and ensure more reliable order submissions.